 Stoves & Ovens

-Typically, there are two common options for stoves and ovens - electric or gas fired.
+Typically, there are two options for stoves and ovens - electric or gas fired.
 Which option is the best for you and your club depends on a variety of factors, as well as personal preference.
 Generally, we recommend to move away from gas, as it is a non-renewable resources that emits large quantities of greenhouse gases into our atmosphere - especially compared to the relatively green electricity that is available in New Zealand.

 The purchase price of comparable models is usually lower for electric stoves and ovens compared to gas, especially if you do not already have a gas line installed.
 In return, gas as a heating source can be more cost-efficient compared to electricity, resulting in lower operating costs.
 So in summary, an electric model is cheaper in the short run, while gas is cheaper in the long run - having to pay extra for a gas line.